hyperledger/fabric-ca/docs/source/clientcli.rst

       version     Prints Fabric CA Client version

     Flags:
           --caname string                Name of CA
-          --csr.cn string                  The common name field of the certificate signing request --csr.hosts stringSlice          A list of comma-separated host names in a certificate signing request --csr.keyrequest.algo string     Specify key algorithm
+          --csr.cn string                The common name field of the certificate signing request --csr.hosts strings            A list of comma-separated host names in a certificate signing request --csr.keyrequest.algo string   Specify key algorithm
           --csr.keyrequest.size int      Specify key size
-          --csr.names stringSlice          A list of comma-separated CSR names of the form <name>=<value> (e.g. C=CA,O=Org1) --csr.serialnumber string        The serial number in a certificate signing request --enrollment.attrs stringSlice   A list of comma-separated attribute requests of the form <name>[:opt] (e.g. foo,bar:opt)
+          --csr.names strings            A list of comma-separated CSR names of the form <name>=<value> (e.g. C=CA,O=Org1) --csr.serialnumber string      The serial number in a certificate signing request --enrollment.attrs strings     A list of comma-separated attribute requests of the form <name>[:opt] (e.g. foo,bar:opt)
-          --enrollment.label string        Label to use in HSM operations --enrollment.profile string      Name of the signing profile to use in issuing the certificate --enrollment.type string         The type of enrollment request: 'x509' or 'idemix' (default "x509") -H, --home string                    Client's home directory (default "$HOME/.fabric-ca-client") --id.affiliation string          The identity's affiliation
+          --enrollment.label string      Label to use in HSM operations --enrollment.profile string    Name of the signing profile to use in issuing the certificate --enrollment.type string       The type of enrollment request: 'x509' or 'idemix' (default "x509") -h, --help                         help for fabric-ca-client
+      -H, --home string                  Client's home directory (default "$HOME/.fabric-ca-client") --id.affiliation string        The identity's affiliation
-          --id.attrs stringSlice           A list of comma-separated attributes of the form <name>=<value> (e.g. foo=foo1,bar=bar1)
+          --id.attrs strings             A list of comma-separated attributes of the form <name>=<value> (e.g. foo=foo1,bar=bar1)
           --id.maxenrollments int        The maximum number of times the secret can be reused to enroll (default CA's Max Enrollment)
           --id.name string               Unique name of the identity --id.secret string             The enrollment secret for the identity being registered --id.type string               Type of identity being registered (e.g. 'peer, app, user') (default "client") --loglevel string              Set logging level (info, warning, debug, error, fatal, critical) -M, --mspdir string                Membership Service Provider directory (default "msp") -m, --myhost string                Hostname to include in the certificate signing request during enrollment (default "$HOSTNAME")
       -a, --revoke.aki string            AKI (Authority Key Identifier) of the certificate to be revoked -e, --revoke.name string           Identity whose certificates should be revoked -r, --revoke.reason string         Reason for revocation
-      -s, --revoke.serial string           Serial number of the certificate to be revoked --tls.certfiles stringSlice      A list of comma-separated PEM-encoded trusted certificate files (e.g. root1.pem,root2.pem)
+      -s, --revoke.serial string         Serial number of the certificate to be revoked --tls.certfiles strings        A list of comma-separated PEM-encoded trusted certificate files (e.g. root1.pem,root2.pem)
           --tls.client.certfile string   PEM-encoded certificate file when mutual authenticate is enabled --tls.client.keyfile string    PEM-encoded key file when mutual authentication is enabled -u, --url string                   URL of fabric-ca-server (default "http://localhost:7054")

     Use "fabric-ca-client [command] --help" for more information about a command.